Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Project Components and Observational Facilities

 \subsubsection{Incorporating Redshifts from Literature}

-Before we pursue spectroscopic observations to find each host-galaxy's redshift, we search for existing measurements in the literature.
+Before we pursue spectroscopic observations to find each host-galaxy's redshift, we search for existing measurements in the HyperLEDA database \citep{paturel03, paturel03b, makarov14}, which is based on the Lyon-Meudon Extragalactic Database \citep[LEDA;][]{paturel88} and Hypercat \citep{prugniel96}.
 This significantly reduces our observational needs, but the variety of measurement techniques necessitates the careful handling of systematic differences.
 HyperLEDA uses a system of quality flags\footnote{\url{http://leda.univ-lyon1.fr/a110/}} to hierarchically combine optical and radio redshift measurements, and applies corrections on a reference by reference level to minimize systematic offsets between data sources \citep{paturel97}.
 If a host galaxy does not have a radial velocity in HyperLEDA, we pursue spectroscopic observations.